Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Introduction

 \subsection{Motivation and context}

 The study of high-dimensional norms, the convex bodies that describe their level sets, and other high-dimensional geometric structures are central themes in geometric functional analysis \cite{MilSchGAFA04}, and the burgeoning field of asymptotic geometric analysis \cite{ArtGiaMil15}.
 Several results in these fields have shown that the presence of high dimensions often imposes a certain regularity that has a probabilistic flavor.
 A significant result of this type is the central limit theorem (CLT) for convex sets \cite{Kla07} which, roughly speaking, says that if $X^n$ is a high-dimensional random vector uniformly distributed on an isotropic convex body (namely, a compact convex set with non-empty interior whose normalized volume measure has zero mean and identity covariance matrix), its one-dimensional scalar projections $\langle X^n, \theta^n\rangle$ along most directions $\theta^n$ on the unit $(n-1)$-dimensional sphere $\sphere^{n-1}$ in $\R^n$ have Gaussian fluctuations.
-In fact, this result holds for the larger class of isotropic logconcave measures as well as more general high-dimensional measures \cites{Sud78,vonWei97,Mec12b}.
-Of particular interest is the geometry of $\ell^n_p$ spaces, which has been classically studied using the law of large numbers, CLTs and concentration results \cites{Bob03,GueMil11,Schechtman90,Schmuck01}.
+In fact, this result holds for the larger class of isotropic logconcave measures as well as more general high-dimensional measures that satisfy a certain concentration estimates called the thin shell condition (see, e.g.\ \cites{Sud78,vonWei97,Mec12b}).
+Of particular interest is the geometry of $\ell^n_p$ spaces, which has been classically studied using laws of large numbers, CLTs and concentration results \cites{Bob03,GueMil11,Schechtman90,Schmuck01}.
 These constitute beautiful universality results that suggest that random projections of the uniform measure on a convex body behave in some aspects like sums of independent random variables.
-On the other hand, they also imply the somewhat negative conclusion that fluctuations of lower-dimensional random projections do not yield much information about high-dimensional measures.
-It is therefore natural to ask whether such random projections also satisfy other properties exhibited by sums of independent random variables, in particular those that capture non-universal features that would yield useful information about high-dimensional measures from their more tractable projections.
+On the other hand, they also imply the somewhat negative conclusion that typical fluctuations of lower-dimensional random projections do not yield much information about high-dimensional measures.
+It is therefore natural to ask whether such random projections also satisfy other properties exhibited by sums of independent random variables, in particular those that capture non-universal features that would yield useful information about the corresponding high-dimensional measures.